 Some tankless water heaters have a screen that prevents larger-scale flakes and debris from reaching the heating unit.
 These filters usually last for the life of the heater.
 These screens can easily be cleaned under running water.

 Many homeowners learn how to service a tankless hot water heater but if you have doubts about the process, just give Danika Plumbing a call.
-We’ll be glad to take care of the descaling for you whether you’re in Snohomish, Edmonds or Lake Stevens or anywhere in the Greater Seattle Area, we got you covered.
+We’ll be glad to take care of the descaling for you whether you’re in Snohomish, Edmonds, Kirkland, Lake Stevens, or anywhere in the Greater Seattle Area, we got you covered.